-Strategic action point Risk to the Cook Islands if not implemented Strengthen HIS resources Wide-spread levels of statistical illiteracy is incompatible with making informed choices and decisions throughout society Human resources are wasted as staff are not employed to their full professional capacity High turnover rates undermine capacity building investments and forces the health system to repeatedly suffer from the consequences of rebuilding HIS capacity Current investments will fail without sustained funding Information systems will continue to develop in an uncoordinated manner Develop national minimum Cantinue to have large data some sense law sectors Develop national minimum Continue to have large data gaps across key sectors core indicators Data cannot be compared due to the lack of common definitions and measurement Improve HIS data sources Continue to rely on chronically outdated statistics Continued reliance on very expensive household surveys to generate basic statistics
+Strategic action point Risk to the Cook Islands if not implemented Strengthen HIS resources Wide-spread levels of statistical illiteracy is incompatible with making informed choices and decisions throughout society Human resources are wasted as staff are not employed to their full professional capacity High turnover rates undermine capacity building investments and forces the health system to repeatedly suffer from the consequences of rebuilding HIS capacity Current investments will fail without sustained funding Information systems will continue to develop in an uncoordinated manner without overarching policy documents to guide their development Develop national minimum core indicators Continue to have large data gaps across key sectors Data cannot be compared due to the lack of common definitions and measurement Improve HIS data sources Continue to rely on chronically outdated statistics Continued reliance on very expensive household surveys to generate basic statistics

-TABLE 2: POTENTIAL RISKS OF NOT IMPLEMENTING STRATEGIC PLAN
+TABLE 2: POTENTIAL RISKS OF NO FIMPLEMENTING STRATEGIC PLAN

-4Health Metrics Network (2008).
+&lt;sup>4Health Metrics Network (2008).
 Framework and Standards for Country Health Information Systems, Second Edition.
 Geneva: World Health Organization.

-Enhance data management Perpetuation of current situation of collecting data for the sake of collecting (rather than being collected to meet a demand for regular, ongoing and specific information needs) Longitudinal patient monitoring will not be achievable for improving the prevention, care and treatment of NCDs and tracking patients through the continuity of care Information is shared on an ad-hoc basis Improve the quality of information products Limited political commitment to consider HIS as a priority area and take forward HIS interventions in a sustainable manner Important performance indicators will continue to be reported on an insufficient basis Poor quality data will hinder ability to conduct effective M&E Increase dissemination and use Government and development partners will not have access to reliable and timely information for making decisions Decisions made arbitrarily, based on vested interests and political pressure
+Enhance data management Perpetuation of current situation of collecting data for the sake of collecting (rather than being collected to meet a demand for regular, ongoing and specific information needs) Longitudinal patient monitoring will not be achievable for improving the prevention, care and treatment of NCDs and tracking patients through the continuity of care Information is shared on an ad-hoc basis Improve the quality of information products Limited political commitment to consider HIS as a priority area and take forward HIS interventions in a sustainable manner Important performance indicators will continue to be reported on an insufficient basis Poor quality data will hinder ability to conduct effective M&amp;E Increase dissemination and use Government and development partners will not have access to reliable and timely information for making decisions Decisions made arbitrarily, based on vested interests and political pressure